kevinlekiller/linux_intel_display_overclocking/README.md

 #####(Optional) Write the edid to the monitor.

 This step is not recommended.
-Most people reading this should skip to the next step.

 Some monitors allow writing edid information back into it.
 The advantage to this is it will survive operating system re-installations, since the information will be inside the monitor.